Quda'a: Controversy

 The disputes over the Quda'a's origins elicited considerable debate among early Islamic scholars, who invoked the purported opinions of Muhammad to favor either side, while others proposed "ingenious harmonizations" of Ma'addite and Himyarite ancestries for the tribe, according to Crone.
 Among the alleged utterances of Muhammad were that Ma'add's kunya (paedynomic) was Abū Quḍāʿa ('Father of Quda'a'), or that Muhammad explicitly stated Quda'a was a descendant of Himyar.
 The 8th-century genealogist, Ibn al-Kalbi, who belonged to the Quda'a, harmonized these seemingly contradictory claims by holding that Quda'a's mother, Mu'ana, was originally the wife of Malik ibn Amr ibn Murra ibn Malik ibn Himyar, and that she afterward wed Ma'add, bringing Quda'a with her; thus Quda'a became known as a son of Ma'add, albeit not a biological one.
 This tradition is also espoused by a later genealogist, Ibn Abd Rabbihi (d.
 940), who further notes that Quda'a was an epithet meaning 'leopard' and his actual name was Amr.
 The historians al-Baladhuri and Abu'l-Baqa Hibat Allah offer the opposite narrative, namely that Mu'ana was originally the wife of Ma'add, with whom she had Quda'a, and then later married Malik ibn Amr of the Himyar.

 Sub-tribes

-The sub-tribes of the Quda'a were:
+The Quda'a consisted of the following tribes, though the lineage or association of some, such as the Tanukh, Khawlan and Mahra, were disputed by the traditional Arab genealogists.
+Over time, some tribes of Quda'a joined other confederations, adopted different lineages, and changed their tribal identity.